Last updated on November 28th, 2023.

 - Frequent headaches

-These ailments can exist due to improper movements of the diaphragm and intercostal muscles, as well as increased carbon dioxide and decreased oxygen levels in the body.
+These ailments can result from improper diaphragm and intercostal muscle movements, increased carbon dioxide, and decreased oxygen levels in the body.
 Shallow breathing and holding postures that chronically compress the body (slouching) can cause acute and accumulated physical problems.
 Unconscious breathing can lead to tight jaw, neck, and back muscles.

-Women experiencing pregnancy may also notice that many of their symptoms are related to the breath.
-During pregnancy, normal breathing can become disrupted by hormonal changes (increase in progesterone) and physical changes (growing uterus, which impedes respiratory muscles).
-In addition, breathing is one of the key ingredients to enduring labor.
-Focusing on the breath, and keeping a consistent pattern, will help the mind and body through this extremely difficult process.
+Women experiencing pregnancy may also notice that many of their symptoms are related to their breath.
+During pregnancy, normal breathing can become disrupted by hormonal changes (increase in progesterone) and physical modifications (growing uterus, which impedes respiratory muscles).
+In addition, breathing is one of the critical ingredients to enduring labor.
+Focusing on the breath and keeping a consistent pattern will help the mind and body through this complicated process.

-The most incredible aspect of breathing, however, is that although it is involuntary, it can also be controlled voluntarily!
+However, the most incredible aspect of breathing is that although it is involuntary, it can also be controlled voluntarily!
 We demonstrate this ability to control breathing when we sing, speak, play musical instruments, or participate in controlled practices, such as pranayama.
-By controlling the breath, we not only work to calm our minds down, but we calm the physical body as well.
+By controlling our breathing, we not only work to calm our minds but also to calm our physical bodies.
 Deep breathing ensures adequate oxygen flow and the use of muscles involved in respiration.

-Being aware of our physical posture and the status of our breath is vital to optimal physical health.
-People spend much of their time sitting at a desk, driving or riding in vehicles, and watching hand-held devices.
-These all corrupt good posture practices, which lead to poor breathing practices.
-Even people who exercise regularly may find that improper breathing patterns can hurt their bodies rather than aid in oxygen recovery.
+Knowing our physical posture and breath status is vital to optimal physical health.
+People spend much time sitting at a desk, driving or riding in vehicles, and watching hand-held devices—these all corrupt good posture practices, which lead to poor breathing practices.
+Even people who exercise regularly may find improper breathing patterns can hurt their bodies rather than aid in oxygen recovery.

 Breathing and Yoga (Asana and Pranayama)

-The breath is the link between the physical and mental activities, while practicing yoga and navigating everyday life.
-During physical yoga practice (asana), it is important to link the breath to your movements, and to do so, it is essential to focus on the breath and create a breathing pattern.
-The best type of breathing during asana is deep, consistent inhalation through the nose while performing expansive poses (chest openers, rising poses, etc.), and then full exhalations through the nose (or mouth, depending) while performing poses in which you fold into yourself (downward movements, while twisting, etc.).
+The breath links the physical and mental activities while practicing yoga and navigating everyday life.
+During physical yoga practice (asana), it is essential to link the breath to your movements, and to do so; it is necessary to focus on the breath and create a breathing pattern.
+The best type of breathing during asana is deep, consistent inhalation through the nose while performing expansive poses (chest openers, rising poses, etc.) and then complete exhalations through the nose (or mouth, depending) while performing poses in which you fold into yourself (downward movements, while twisting, etc.).

 Note: The most important aspect of breathing to remember while practicing physical postures is to keep breathing!
-Do not hold the breath.
-Create a flow that becomes meditative and helps to establish consistent breathing patterns you can carry into future practices and daily life.
+Please don’t hold your breath.
+Create a meditative flow that helps establish consistent breathing patterns you can carry into future practices and daily life.

 Breathing and Mental Health

-Taking deep breaths is one of the most common practices involved in stress relief and calming down the mind.
-Parents use this technique with small children during tantrums.
-Medical professionals will guide their patients to use deep breaths during painful experiences.
-While deep breathing helps the physical body, it affects the mind in magnificent ways.
+Taking deep breaths is one of the most common practices for stress relief and calming the mind.
+Parents use this technique with small children during tantrums, and medical professionals guide their patients to use deep breaths during painful experiences.
+While deep breathing helps the physical body, it significantly affects the mind.

-Calming the mind affects emotional states as well, which will be discussed later in this chapter.
-However, a calm mind is necessary in sustained and sharpened focus, diminishing the symptoms of anxiety and panic attacks, as well as reaching higher states of union (yoga) during meditative practices.
-But before we explore the benefits of breath awareness and mental health, it is important to understand how breathing affects the brain and mental states:
+Calming the mind also affects emotional states, which will be discussed later in this chapter.
+However, a calm mind is necessary for sustained and sharpened focus, diminishing the symptoms of anxiety and panic attacks, as well as reaching higher states of union (yoga) during meditative practices.
+But before we explore the benefits of breath awareness and mental health, it is essential to understand how breathing affects the brain and mental states:

-- Breath awareness can help you focus on the present moment, which can improve your attention span, diminish symptoms of anxiety, and boost overall personal awareness.
+- Breath awareness can help you focus on the present moment, improving your attention span, diminishing anxiety symptoms, and boosting overall personal awareness.

 - Present moment awareness is also responsible for decreased mental fog and increased productivity (multitasking strains your mental bandwidth).